vuejs/eslint-plugin-vue/docs/rules/custom-event-name-casing.md

 ## :book: Rule Details

 This rule aims to warn the custom event names other than the configured casing.
+(Default is **camelCase**.)

 Vue 2 recommends using kebab-case for custom event names.